bw2/ExpansionHunter/README.md

 genotypes it outputs are slightly less sensitive than the other modes.
 It works by quickly deciding which loci can be genotyped using only spanning reads.
 For these loci, it quickly computes a genotype using simple heuristics.
 For loci where it suspects a larger allele, it falls back on ExpansionHunter's original genotyping engine.

-Other changes include:
+**Other changes:**

 - adds support for gzip-compressed input catalogs, and provides a `-z` option to compress the output files
 - introduces `--start-with`, `--n-loci`, and `--sort-catalog-by` options to process only a fixed number of loci from the input catalog
 - introduces `--locus` to only process catalog loci with the given LocusId(s)
 - introduces `--region` to only process catalog loci within a specific genomic region
-- changes the `Flanks can contain at most 5 characters N but found x Ns` error to a warning.
-  - This allows ExpansionHunter to run to completion without exiting on these loci and makes it easier to process large catalogs without having to find and exclude these loci first.
+- changes the `Flanks can contain at most 5 characters N but found x Ns` error to a warning, allowing ExpansionHunter to run to completion without terminating on these loci
 - allows direct access to remote bam/cram files in Google Cloud Storage or S3
   - for access to private buckets, set environment var. `export GCS_OAUTH_TOKEN=$(gcloud auth application-default print-access-token)`
   - for access to requester-pays buckets, set environment var. `export GCS_REQUESTER_PAYS_PROJECT=<your gcloud project>`
-- optimization of ExpansionHunter's "seeking" analysis mode that yields a 1.5x to 3x speed increase without changing the output.
+- optimization of ExpansionHunter's "seeking" analysis mode (1.5x to 3x speed increase without changing the output)
   - it works by introducing an in-memory read cache that reduces the number of disk accesses required to retrieve mismapped mate pairs.
   - by default, the cache is reset after each locus, leading to a modest speedup with negligible memory overhead.
   - the new `--cache-mates` option activates reuse of the cache across loci, leading to a more significant speed increase, though at a cost of increased memory usage (typically in the range of 1-2GB of memory usage for catalogs with 100s to 1000s of loci).